 iii.
 Based on such audit procedures that we considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (d) (i) and (ii) above contain any material misstatement.

 e) The final dividend paid by the Corporation during the year in respect of the same declared for the previous year is in accordance with section 123 of the Companies Act 2013 to the extent it applies to payment of dividend.
-As stated in Schedule 15(C) Note No. 35 to the Standalone financial statements, the Board of Directors of the Corporation have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
-The dividend declared is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.
+As stated in Schedule 15A(C) Note No. 30 to the Standalone financial statements, the Board of Directors of the Corporation have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
+The amount of dividend proposed is in accordance with section 123 of the Act as applicable.

 ii) In case of ePGS, audit transaction log in Database is not enabled due to performance and space constraints.
 However, data required for audit is maintained in the history table of the respective module.
 In addition to this the application log, server log, LB logs are also captured to augment the audit data.
-Transaction level logs of ePGS can be derived from respective module tables.
+Tansaction level logs of ePGS can be derived from the relevant module tables.

-Further, during the course of our audit, we did not come across any instances of audit trail feature being tampered with.
+Further, during the course of our audit, we did not come across any instances of audit trail feature being tampered with and the audit trail has been preserved by the Corporation as per the statutory requirements for record retention.

 Chartered Accountants Chartered Accountants